Disability Support Pension

 Financial help if you have a permanent physical, intellectual or psychiatric condition that stops you from working.

-- aged 16 years or more and under Age Pension age
+- at least 16 and under age pension age

 Eligibility & payment rates

 You may get Disability Support Pension if you:

 - are between 16 years and age pension age